JeffRisberg/TestNG02/README.md

 The project is broken up into four distinct subprojects, each of which have a specific function.

+The build tool used is Maven 3.6.x.

 ## Organization

+### Framework

+This subproject defines the base classes for Test and for Pages.
+These classes would be common to all test applications, and could be moved into a library.

 ### Domain